abdeoliveira/timepatrol/README.md

 ### Unbootable system after rollback

-Many factors can lead to an unbootable system after rollback.
-For example, you may have upgraded the kernel, didn't reboot and rollback.
+Several factors can lead to an unbootable system after a rollback.
+For instance, if you upgraded the kernel but didn't reboot before rolling back, your system might fail to start.

-Despite I'm unable to cover all system-rescue situations, I would say the following steps would help in many cases:
+While I can't cover every possible system recovery scenario, the following steps should help in many cases:

-1. Boot using a live media
+1. Boot from a live media.
-2. Chroot into your (broken) system
+2. Chroot into your (broken) system.
-3. Mount all partitions (eg. `mount -a`)
+3. Mount all partitions (e.g., mount -a).
-4. Reinstall your boot loader.
-Alterativelly, you can try to downgrade the kernel.
-If you are on Arch, try this second route since `pacman` is very good on setting things up.
-5. Exit chroot.
-Reboot.
+4. Regenerate the initramfs (mkinitcpio -P for Arch, or the equivalent for your distro).
+5. If the issue persists, try downgrading the kernel.
+On Arch, pacman generally handles this well.
+6. Exit chroot and reboot.

 ## TODO

 * `timepatrol check` in order to check the integrity of the configuration file.

-* Add selected snapshots (perhaps those marked as `keep`) into grub boot menu.